– Maximum Benefits: $25,000; $50,000; $100,000 and $500,000.

 PRE-EXISTING CONDITION coverage:

-– Age 59 years or under on the effective date: your medical condition must be stable at any time during the 90 days immediately before the effective date in order to be covered for complication.
+– Age 59 years or under on the effective date: Benefits are not payable for costs incurred due to or resulting from your medical condition or related condition that was not stable at any time during the 90 days immediately before the effective date.

 STABLE describes any medical condition or related condition, including any heart condition or lung condition, for which: